 As no experimental data were provided by the Applicant for the identification of the active substance(s) in feedingstuffs and water, no methods could be evaluated.
-Therefore the CRL is unable to recommend a method for the official control to identify the active substance(s) of interest in feedingstuffs or water.
+Therefore the CRL is unable to recommend a method for the official control to identify the active substance(s) of interest (cf. Table 1) in feedingstuffs or water.